ersilia-os/eos238c/README.md

 # History
 - Data Preparation:
-  - Removed all smiles that overlap among the classes
+  - Remove all smiles that overlap among the classes
   - Remove salts from molecules using `rdkit.Chem.SaltRemover`
   - Apply stratified train-test split with 25 percent test data.
 - Training Models: